-Shorter and faster communication - working closely together makes communication a lot easier between every department working on the project.
-The share of ideas, doubts or information is smoother and miscommunication issues are minimised.
+Shorter and faster communication - working closely makes communication a lot easier between every department working on the project.
+The sharing of ideas, doubts or information is smoother and miscommunication issues are minimised.
 Connectivity is the keyword here.

-Employees sometimes may minimise the missions of other departments, working together help them appreciate the roles of their colleagues from other areas.
+Employees sometimes may minimise the missions of other departments, working together helps them appreciate the roles of their colleagues from other areas.

 With a collaborative workforce, people get the chance to discover how their colleagues are working, what their job consists of and why both their tasks are important to achieve their common goal.

-This motivation to perform towards the same purpose, while better understanding the responsibilities of others, enhances a better team alignment.
+This motivation to have a common purpose, while also better understanding the responsibilities of others, enhances team alignment.

-Employees are working in cohesion following the same plan and all looking in the same direction.
-In addition, promoting a more collaborative culture instead of a hierarchical model helps people to share their ideas more freely and therefore increases creativity.
+Employees are working cohesively, following the same plan and all looking in the same direction.
+In addition, promoting a more collaborative culture instead of a hierarchical model helps people share their ideas more freely and therefore increases creativity.

 Flow of creativity

-Allowing employees from various backgrounds, and with different personal as well as professional experiences, to work together can create amazing outcomes.
+Allowing employees from various backgrounds, with different personal and professional experiences, to work together can create amazing outcomes.
 When always working with people of the same field (marketing, sales, data, customer service, etc.), team members may sometimes struggle to think out of the box and find new ideas.
 Discussing with colleagues that have a totally different way of seeing things can lead to amazing ideas.